dualbios/FileBaseContext/README.md

 ```
 Please find an example in the SimplePositiveTests class in the test project

+## Update for 5.0.0

+Upgraded to .NET 9 and EF Core 9

+## New in 4.0.0

+Since version 4.0.0 the provider supports persisting data in CSV files.
+The CSV files are stored in the directory using the database name.
+The CSV files are named using the entity name.
+The first row in the CSV file is the header row with the column names.

 ## Changes in 3.0.0

 In version 3.0.0 the provider was changed to support numeric values without quotation marks.